 MDUK urges NICE to rethink its decision because we have heard from patients how beneficial the drug is when treating their symptoms of myotonia.

-NICE says their decision is largely due to the lack of cost effectiveness of NaMuscla and that other drugs that work in a similar way offer a more a “cost-effective use of NHS resources”.
+NICE says their decision is largely due to the lack of cost effectiveness of NaMuscla and that other drugs that work in a similar way offer a more “cost-effective use of NHS resources”.

 We hope that all parties work closely together to find a solution in making Mexiletine more cost-effective so that patients can continue to benefit from it.